NarenSham/H2o-Review-Prediction-Engine/README.md

 # Classify Review Data

 This application helps you predict whether the review at hand will be positive or negative based on the dataset at hand.
+Please run as one complete block to include UI elements and the underlying text mining methods.
+Please see Review App.py for undelying h2o logic.
 For example purposes, you can use this [UCI Machine Learning Datasets](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences)] which has the following datasets

 | Datasets      |
 | ------------- |